jdb19937/nasci4/README.md

 	Each key-value pair has an associated proof-of-work and timestamp.
-	With a constant decay rate specified, from those there can be computed value used to resolve conflicts,
+	With a constant decay rate specified, from those there can be computed a priority value used to resolve conflicts,

-	value = exp(-decay * age) / hash
+	priority = exp(-decay * age) / hash

 	where decay is a constant frequency, age is a time, and hash is an integer value of the hash function (that the proof-of-work creator attempts to minimize).
-The higher the value, the higher the priority of the update.
-This is a consistent ordering across nodes, no matter what is the time skew, because two values can be compared using absolute timestamps without reference to the system time.
+The higher the "priority" value, the higher the priority of the update.
+This is a consistent ordering across nodes, no matter what is the time skew, because two priorities can be compared using absolute timestamps without reference to the system time.

 	The system time is used to ensure that only updates with a timestamp in the past are processed (so if there is a time skew, updates can appear on the future-skewed nodes first, but conflicts resolve as soon as ages are positive).
+So a conflict can be present only for as long a duration as the time skew.

-	The idea is that you can "rent" a key for an expected amount of time by creating a proof-of-work, because it would require an even harder proof-of-work to immediately override it.
+	The idea is that you can "rent" a key for some expected amount of time by creating a proof-of-work, because it would require an even harder proof-of-work to immediately override it.
 	With time passing, a key becomes easier to override because its value is decaying with age.

 Build:
 	cargo build